 - People who own or use land or water downstream of the site.

 Ponds UK are happy to advise and answer any questions you may have about the use of herbicides, and we are happy to visit sites and offer the best solutions to tackle any aquatic weed problems.
+We operate in Essex, Suffolk and Norfolk, throughout the UK and on occasions in mainland Europe.
 Follow the link for more information on aquatic weed management and the management of lakes ponds or rivers or alternatively email firstname.lastname@example.org or call 0800 4725524 or 01206 620211.